9 Easy Steps Of Growing Raspberries In Containers

 The variety is perfect for Zones 3-8.
 Do you enjoy black raspberries?
 This summer bearing ‘Bristol' x ‘Dundee' cross yields red fruit that darkens to black when mature, in late June to early July, and is also called ‘Jewel Black.'

 The berries range in size from medium to large, are sweet and tasty, and have few seeds, making them perfect for canning.

 If planted in well-draining soil in full sun, this self-pollinating and cold-tolerant plant grows swiftly, with 24- to 36-inch canes at maturity.
-However, ‘Jewel' has lower yields, plants more for cross-pollination, and greater yields.
+However, Jewel has lower yields, plants more for cross-pollination, and has greater yields.